rubengr16/42/42cursus/inception/README.md

 ```
 This first command rebuilds the image for ```<modified_container_name>``` and then stops, destroys, and recreates just the ```<modified_container_name>``` service.
 The --no-deps flag prevents Compose from also recreating any services which ```<modified_container_name>``` depends on.

+#### Services top-level elements

+A service is an abstract definition of a computing resource within an application which can be scaled or replaced independently from other components.
+Services are backed by a set of containers, run by the platform according to replication requirements and placement constraints.
+As services are backed by containers, they are defined by a Docker image and set of runtime arguments.
+All containers within a service are identically created with these arguments.

+A Compose file must declare a ```services``` top-level element as a map whose keys are string representations of service names, and whose values are service definitions.
+A service definition contains the configuration that is applied to each service container.

+Each service may also include a ```build``` section, which defines how to create the Docker image for the service.
+Compose supports building docker images using this service definition.
+If not used, the build section is ignored and the Compose file is still considered valid.

+Each service defines runtime constraints and requirements to run its containers.
+The ```deploy``` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.
+If not implemented the ```deploy``` section is ignored and the Compose file is still considered valid.

 ## Resources

 * [Docker glossary](https://docs.docker.com/glossary/)